 Memories stay with us, gifts are used, then thrown away!
 We have chosen to give great memories for Christmas.
 We want to give memories that help us to grow and to mature into all of what we ought to be in this world.
 Christmas is the perfect time for that kind of gift!

 Though December is the time for parties, meals and family, January 6 is Kings Day where children leave hay under their beds for camels and expect to receive a gift from one of the Kings that visited Jesus when He was a child.

 It is a fun day for the children.
 They usually receive a small gift, but they are happy and grateful.

 As Christmas decorations go up all over the Dominican Republic and families share their roasted pig, the good news of Jesus Christ is being resounded through the country every year.

-Christmas Blessing Giveaway 2017
+Christmas Blessing Giveaway 2017 has ended

 Vicki Dominguez is the Assistant Director of HOPE Dominican Republic where she helps to plant churches and provide services for at risk children.
 She is also a minister’s wife and homeschool mom to her eight children.
 You can get a glimpse of her life at www.vickidominguez.com